 As the name suggests, these panels consist of extremely thin cells.
 Its cells are about 350 times thinner than the wafers used in monocrystalline and polycrystalline solar panels.

 These panels are manufactured using layers of semiconducting materials, like silicon, copper indium gallium selenide, and cadmium telluride.
-The layer of semiconductors is placed between the conducting and transparent layers and topped with thin glass, which helps in trapping sunlight.
+The layer of semiconductors is placed between the conducting and transparent layers and topped with thin glass, which helps trap sunlight.

-These non-crystalline panels generally have lower efficiency (close to 11%) and lower power capacity as compared to crystalline variants.
+These non-crystalline panels generally have lower efficiency (close to 11%) and power capacity than crystalline variants.
 They require plenty of roof space to generate larger amounts of energy.

-Although thin-film solar panels are quite flexible, they tend to degrade faster than crystalline panels.
-However, because of their flexibility, they can be moulded into different shapes, like shingles or tiles, to suit a variety of applications.
+Although thin-film solar panels are quite flexible, they degrade faster than crystalline panels.
+However, because of their flexibility, they can be moulded into different shapes, like shingles or tiles, to suit various applications.

 The colour of thin-film panels could be blue or black, depending on their manufacturing material.
-Since they are tolerant of high temperatures, they are an excellent choice for tropical countries.
+Since they tolerate high temperatures, they are an excellent choice for tropical countries.

 Advantages of Thin-Film Solar Panels